A founder building a personal brand on LinkedIn

 Founders should begin building a visible voice when they want:

-It also helps to improve the way you communicate.
+It also helps to improve how you communicate.
 Strong founder visibility often grows from a steady leadership communication framework.

 What is a personal brand in simple words?

-A personal brand is how people see you in business.
-It includes your reputation, ideas, and public presence.
+A personal brand is how people see you in a business context.
+It includes your reputation, your ideas, and your public presence.
+Whether you shape it or not, people already form an impression of you.
+The smart move is to shape that impression with intention.

 Why is personal branding important for founders?